 It has become common for students enrolled in wilderness treatment to have an independent psychological evaluation while enrolled, assessing the student academically and revealing any concealed emotional conflicts through psychological projective testing.
 Typically, the diagnoses revealed from the standardized testing corroborate the clinical impressions and diagnosis of the clinician and field staff in the group, but can add layers of nuance regarding treatment recommendations.

-Therapeutic Experts, which are sometimes referred to as Therapeutic consultants or Interventionists or an Education Consultant understand the nuance and differences between these models in general; the expertise comes in constantly assessing the therapist and model specialization in regards to their client’s need.
+Therapeutic Experts, which are sometimes referred to as Therapeutic Placement Consultants or Interventionists or an Education Consultant understand the nuance and differences between these models in general; the expertise comes in constantly assessing the therapist and model specialization in regards to their client’s need.
 Consultants must stay informed about the new wilderness diversity available for treating autism spectrum disorder, sensitively helping with trauma assessment, programs designed and working with whole family systems or clinically complex clients, and those trained to confront substance abuse and assessment.
 Knowing how to tease out what is needed for the client and family and speak about why a model (therapist & program) are being recommended is the expertise that therapeutic consultants bring to an initially confusing and complex dynamic.
 It is exciting to see change happen with a model as much as it does with the therapist and staff.

 Women for Sobriety, founded by Dr. Jean Kirkpatrick in 1976, is another alternative to the 12 Steps.
 A non-profit organization dedicated to helping women overcome alcoholism and other addictions, Women for Sobriety’s "New Life Program” is designed to help women achieve sobriety and sustain ongoing recovery.
 They have 13 acceptance statements designed specifically for women.